Rainwear for kids

 We recommend using rainwear for kids with lining for periods when the summer jacket is too cold, but the winter jacket or a snowsuit is too warm to wear.

 Luckily, there is a set of rainwear which might be perfect here.
 If you choose a 2-piece set of rainwear with lining, you may or may not need to wear both the rain jacket and the rain pants.
-You can just use the rain pants so that the child does not get wet when playing in the sandbox or similar.
+You can just use the rain pants so that the kid does not get wet when playing in the sandbox or similar.

 The jacket can also easily be used on its own, as a kind of transitional jacket.